Elizabeth Baranger: Career and later life

 In 1955, Baranger and her husband solved their two-body problem by taking faculty positions at the University of Pittsburgh and Carnegie Institute of Technology (later Carnegie Mellon University), respectively.
 At Pittsburgh, she was the second female physics faculty member after Mary Wargo; she moved through the academic ranks from her initial position as an instructor to full professor.

 When her husband moved to the Massachusetts Institute of Technology in 1969, she followed him there, giving up her faculty position to become a senior research scientist.
-They divorced in 1973, and she returned to the University of Pittsburgh, becoming associate dean for graduate studies in the Faculty of Arts and Sciences.
+They divorced in 1973, and she returned to the University of Pittsburgh, becoming dean for graduate studies in the Faculty of Arts and Sciences.
 In 1989, she became vice provost for graduate studies.
 Her work as an academic administrator involved "upgrading the standards of the university's graduate programs and promoting the use of the Internet in graduate administration".

 She retired in 2004, and died on May 30, 2019.